Twin Cities Musician Ray Evangelista Dies From COVID At Age 67

 She and Evangelista met in 1984, after he moved to Minnesota.
 She fell in love with his music first, and then she fell in love with him.

 “I fell head over heels for him,” she said.
-“We loved each other so much and he spoiled me rotten.”READ MORE: 'Plan Accordingly': Minnesotans Told To Expect More Disruptions As Omicron Spreads
+“We loved each other so much and he spoiled me rotten.”READ MORE: Synthetic Antibody Helping Shield COVID From Some Minnesota Cancer Patients, Organ Recipients

 But late last year, Evangelista got sick.
 He was hospitalized and later died after a short battle with COVID-19.